Informatiqal/qlbuilder/README.md

 Having the script files as local files allows to put them in version control.
 This will put the `src`, `dist` and `config.yml` files in the repository.

-In some cases the Prod environment app can be without the original (full) script and just include (via REST API call) the final load script (the one in `dist` folder) from Git master branch.
-This was technically you don't need to touch the Prod app in case of script change ... this is just an idea how to benefit from this approach
+In some cases the Prod environment app can be without the original (full) script and just includes (via REST API call) the final load script (the one in `dist` folder) from Git's master branch.
+This way, technically, there is no need to touch the `Prod` app in case of an script change ... this is just an idea how to benefit from this approach.

 ## Roadmap

 - Tests - proper tests should be written!
-- `include` and `must_include` - (option) parse the script and get the content of the script that are included and get the content of these files as a separate tabs.
-This way the script will not be dependant on external files
+- `include` and `must_include` - (option) parse the `include`/`must_include` scripts and get the content of the files that are specified.
+Create separate tabs for each file with its content.
+This way the script will not be dependant on external files. [#25](https://github.com/Informatiqal/qlbuilder/issues/25) for comments
 - different logic how to name the script files - instead of naming convention why not specify the order in the config file?

 ---